microsoft/Swin3D/README.md

 Initial commits:

 1. Pretrained models on Structured3D are provided.
-2. The supported code and models for Semantic Segmentation on ScanNet and S3DIS are provided.
+2. The supported code for Semantic Segmentation on ScanNet and S3DIS are provided.

 ## Introduction